Detail of the dragon

 Forest of the Fairies

-Faced with a lack buyers, Gaudí purchased the model house in 1906 and lived there until 1926, when he moved into the lower levels of his greatest work: la Sagrada Familia.
-Today, the house is the Gaudí Museum, in which pieces of furniture created by the artist as well as scale models, drawings and other interesting personal objects are on display.
+Gaudí himself came to live in the show home in 1906 with his father and his niece, and lived there until 1926, when he moved to the basement of his masterpiece: the Sagrada Familia.
+The house is now the Gaudí Museum, which displays furniture created by him, models, drawings and other curious personal objects.

-When Gaudí obtained the degree of architect, Elies Rogent, director of Barelona’s Architectural School quipped: “We’ve either given this degree to a lunatic or a genius.
-Only time will tell.”
-Time has certainly shown us the second persona, and the Park Güell, declared a World Heritage Site in 1984, is testament to this.
+When Gaudí gained his architecture degree, Elies Rogent, head of the Barcelona School of Architecture, said: “Whether we have given a degree to a madman or a genius only time will tell.”
+Undoubtedly, time has opted for the second choice and Güell Park, declared a World Heritage Site by UNESCO in 1984, is proof of this.

 Эта информация оказалась для вас полезной?